With Employees

 Converting Non-Regular Employees into Regular Employees

 We periodically evaluate and interview non-regular contract employees and temporary employees and make them regular employees if they are qualified.
-In FY2023, we hired 54 temporary employees as regular employees.
+In FY2024, 76 of our non-regular employees (including two temporary staff) were hired as regular employees.
+We will keep actively trying to convert non-permanent employees into permanent employees in order to achieve continued growth.

 Promoting Work-Life Balance

 We have introduced flexible work styles, such as encouraging the use of annual paid leave, reducing long working hours, ensuring rest periods through a work interval system, and using reduced working hours, staggered working hours, and a flextime system to support the balance with childcare or nursing care.
-Going forward, we will continue to strive to create an environment and culture that supports work-life balance, allows employees to easily take time off, and encourages healthily and energetic work.

 Slogan of Work-Life Balance